Imtiar Shamim

-Imtiar Shamim is a Bangladeshi novelist and writer.
-He was born in 1965 in the district of Sirajganj.
-He studied sociology at Rajshahi University.
+Imtiar Shamim (born 1965) is a Bangladeshi novelist and writer.
+He was awarded the Bangla Academy Literary Award for fiction in 2021.
+As of 2024, he has published a total 44 books.

+Background and career

+Shamim was born in 1965 to Chowdhury Osman, a poet and an educationist, and Hamida Sultana.
+Shamim studied sociology at the University of Rajshahi.
 He has worked as a journalist and editor at several newspapers in Bangladesh.
 As a writer, he is best known for his novels and short stories.
-He was awarded the Bangla Academy Prize for fiction in 2021.